Should You Get a Tracker or Fixed Rate Mortgage in 2024?

 by Sam Hodgson

 With higher interest rates driving up costs, many are asking what this means for our mortgages in the coming months.
+Many financial experts are confident we will see a drop in interest rates before the year ends.
+However, it is unclear when this will happen and by how much.

 For those looking at buying property or remortgaging, the question at hand is whether a fixed or tracker mortgage is most suitable right now.

-We'll go through the pros and cons of fixed rate mortgages compared to trackers, to help you decide what type of mortgage is right for you.
+We'll go through the pros and cons of fixed-rate mortgages compared to trackers to help you decide what type of mortgage is right for you.

 In this guide:

-What is a fixed rate mortgage?
+What is a Fixed Rate Mortgage?

 What is a Tracker Mortgage?

-How can a Mortgage Broker Help?
+How Can a Mortgage Broker Help?

-What is a fixed rate mortgage?
+What is a Fixed Rate Mortgage?

 A fixed mortgage is a mortgage with a guaranteed rate of interest for a specified term.